FanDuel Review and Promo Code

 Our Comprehensive FanDuel Review

 If you are landing on this article, then chances are your new to Daily Fantasy Sports and have a few questions you want answered before you jump in.
 The first thing most new players ask is if daily fantasy sports is legal.
-DFS is currently legal in 40 of 50 US states, including New York and California.
+DFS is currently legal in nearly 90% of the US States, including New York and California.
 FanDuel not only survived regulation, but lead the industry forward into it’s current regulated, safe state.

 You are probably also trying to figure out which DFS website is the best, and I will tell you right now that it’s FanDuel.
 They own over 60% of this emerging market for one clear reason: they offer a significantly better product than their competitors.

 As we run through this review of FanDuel I will break down the reasons they offer a better product in more detail, but to keep it short and sweet: their website is smoother… It works the way it should, their app is awesome, mobile website is state of the art, and offer bulk roster updates, importing and more.

 They offer easy deposits (our FanDuel promo code will double it), which can be made via PayPal or a Credit card, and payouts are lightning fast and can be made via PayPal or check.